MAT381E-Fall21/Project_final_report/README.md

 8. **Oral presentation Zoom meeting details will available on Ninova as time approaches**.

----

-# **Office Hours**

-If you need any questions for your final report, send me an email or try to set up an online meeting at the following Zoom link (keep this link).
+9. **Office Hours**: If you need any questions for your final report, send me an email or try to set up an online meeting at the following Zoom link (keep this link).

 # **Zoom meeting link details**: